-Here are a handful of websites which have been key to my own & many others’ healing journeys:
+Here are a handful of websites which have been invaluable on my journey so far:

 Dr. Nicola LePera

 Clinical psychologist Dr. Nicole, disillusioned with conventional therapy approaches, promotes a way to heal yourself from trauma.
 I came across Dr Nicole on my own healing journey and found her content, and the community around it, more useful than anything I experienced with conventional therapy.
 I am not alone – when I first made this page, Dr Nicole, aka @the.holistic.psychologist, had 1 million followers and now she has over 4.5 million.
 The need is clear for an easily accessible, compassionate trauma-informed approach like this.

 Blue Knot Foundation is an Australian trauma-informed charity helping survivors of childhood abuse.
 Australia is not that far ahead of us here in the UK when it comes to trauma-informed care & practice, but it is moving in the right direction.
 If you’re in Australia, you can use Blue Knot’s helpline.
 Otherwise there is a wealth of further information about trauma-informed care & practice, useful for both survivors and professionals.
 See here, for example, the Trauma-Informed Practice Guidelines.

 Reddit is a big online community with many different ‘subreddits’ where people can post about different niches.
 And, yes, there is a Complex PTSD subreddit.
 It’s a fairly positive and well informed community.
 I find it particularly useful when I feel like nobody understands – just reading through some of the other posts is enough to make you realise you’re not alone.
 You can also contribute, if you need a safe space to externalise your experiences, and reach out to a supportive community.